sergiocollado/potpourri/Notes_on_linux.md

 basically almost any command you can run in the terminal you can also run it in the ssh shell

-to end the ssh connections you use the command: exit.
+to end the ssh connections you use the command: 'exit'.

 otherwise if you just close the terminal the process will still be open, and consumming resources.

 ## how to logout ssh

-CTR+D
+ - CTR+D
-logout
+ - logout
-exit
+ - exit

 ## ssh authentification

- there is two aproaches one is password based and the second one is based in cryptographic keys. the later is much more secure.
+ There is two aproaches: one is password based and the second one is based in cryptographic keys. the later is much more secure.